The Government Procurement Review: Portugal

-Part II of the PCC is not applicable to certain contracts, namely public–public joint-venture in-house procurements.
-Specifically, the Part II of the PCC is not applicable to contracts entered into between one awarding entity and another awarding entity in the following cases:
+Part II of the PCC is not applicable to certain contracts, namely public–public joint venture in-house procurements.
+Specifically, Part II of the PCC is not applicable to contracts entered into between one awarding entity and another awarding entity in the following cases:

 - where an awarding entity exercises direct or indirect control, alone or together with other awarding entities, over a second awarding entity and that control is similar to the control the first entity has over its own services;

 - an awarding entity carries out more than 80 per cent of its activity for the benefit of one or several other awarding entities that have this level of control over it; and

 - there is no direct participation of private capital in the controlled entity, except in relation to the participation without control or blocking powers and with no decisive influence over the controlled entity.

 In these cases, therefore, a tender is not mandatory.

 Decree-Law No. 111/2012 of 23 May, as amended by Decree-Law No. 170/2019 of 4 December, defines the rules applicable to public–private partnerships (PPPs).
 This legislation states the general standards applicable to state intervention in the definition, design, preparation, launch, award, notification, supervision and monitoring of PPPs.